mwdeshaw/Break/proposalREADME.md

 The objective of the game will be to use the ```a``` and ```d``` keys to move a paddle along the bottom of the board.
 The player would seek to catch the ball on the paddle and bounce it back to the blocks.
 A standard block will break if hit with the ball.
 If one clears the entire area, they win.
 A player has 3 lives and if they miss the ball, they lose a life.
 If ine loses 3 lives, the game ends and they have to restart.

-The game will have some additional functionality.
+The game will have some additional functionality as well.
 Different color themes, as well as different sized blocks, which may take a different number of hits to kill.

 ## Functionality and MVP Features
 ### Board & Paddle: